10 Must-Know Things About Safe Winter Driving in Norway (2025)

 By measuring seconds, not just winging an assessment of actual distance, you will make sure that the distance is significantly longer at 80 km/hour than at 50 km/hour.

-Make the distance longer if you feel it is necessary based on your skills, familiarity with the car, and the road conditions.
+Make the distance longer if you feel it is necessary based on your skills, familiarity with the car, and the weather and road conditions.

 The more slippery the road is, the more distance you need to safely reduce your speed slowly and stay in control of your car without spinning or sliding if you need to maneuver away from an obstacle or a situation.